Create your slide presentation

 - SPIE retains rights to distribute and market the official SPIE recording of the presentation and/or poster, but the presenter retains copyright of all presented content.

 All in-person speakers will submit a pre-recorded video of their presentation for publication.

-- By submitting a presentation video for publication, you can control what is available on demand and archived in the conference proceedings while having more liberty over what is presented live
+- By submitting a presentation video for publication, you can control what is available online and archived in the conference proceedings, while having more liberty over what is presented live

 Create your video